HL7/cqf-measures/input/pages/index.md

 1. We are seeking examples of non-patient subject composite measures for inclusion as examples in this implementation guide.

-2. We are requesting additional guidance on the improvementNotation valueset:
+2. We are requesting additional guidance on the improvementNotation:

     Reviewers: CQI will be adding the code: